Smart Labs Now Logo

 A judge's hammer.

-Employers in Portland and across the US must comply with federal laws, such as:
+Employers in Portland, Oregon State, and across the US must comply with federal laws, such as:

 Americans with Disabilities Act (ADA)